SajjadRahim/TeensySPIFlasher/README.md

 ## Teensy Hardware Setup
 Follow the [MODDED WARFARE guide](https://www.youtube.com/watch?v=JxeSP1PJtEs) for installing a Teensy to quickly revert the PS4's hardware.

-For the Teensy 4.1, use the following pins:
+For the Teensy 4.0 or 4.1, use the following pins:
 - **CS#**: Pin 10
 - **SI/SIO0**: Pin 11
 - **SO/SIO1**: Pin 12